tsmango/tsmango.github.com/_includes/current-work.markdown

 [Director of Engineering @ TaxJar](http://taxjar.com) - October 2019 &#8594; Present

-* As the Director of the Core Workflow group at TaxJar, I run a team that oversees customer experience from end to end, including the fulfillment of the promise of TaxJar, by also building tools and processes to support our internal teams.
+* As the Director of the Core Workflow group at TaxJar, I lead a team that oversees customer experience from end to end, including the fulfillment of the promise of TaxJar, by also building tools and processes to support our internal teams.